mtlynch/mtlynch.io/content/posts/tinypilot-redesign/index.md

 ---

-_Thanks to the members of the [Blogging for Devs Community](https://bloggingfordevs.com) for providing early feedback on this post._
+_Illustrations by [Loraine Yow](https://www.lolo-ology.com/).
+Thanks to the members of the [Blogging for Devs Community](https://bloggingfordevs.com) for providing early feedback on this post._